Sikhadasr/Yelp-Ratings-Prediction/README.md

 # Yelp-Ratings-Prediction
-Identify which factors contribute most to whether a business has a high or low rating.
+Analysed Yelp Dataset to Identify which factors contribute most to whether a business has a high or low rating.

 ## Dataset Description: